CSCfi/fairdata-metax-v3/docs/user-guide/files-api.md

 It may be more convenient to operate on multiple files in a single request.
 There are bulk endpoints that accept an array of file objects:

+- `/v3/files/put-many` Create new files or replace existing files.
-- `/v3/files/insert-many` Creates new files.
-Returns error if file already exists.
+- `/v3/files/post-many` Create new files.
+Error if file already exists.

-- `/v3/files/update-many` Updates existing files.
-Requires `id` and changed fields for each file.

-- `/v3/files/upsert-many` Creates new files, or updates files if they already exist.
+- `/v3/files/patch-many` Partially update existing files.
+Error if file does not exist.
 - `/v3/files/delete-many` Deletes existing files.
-Requires `id` for each file.

-The bulk endpoints also support updating files with the external identifier `storage_identifier` instead of the Metax internal `id`.
-Because external identifiers are specific to a service, `storage_service` also needs to be specified in the file payload.

-If input validation fails, the response will have a `400` status code.
+Error if file does not exist.

+The bulk endpoints support omitting the Metax file `id` if the storage service and file identifier in the storage are specified:
+`{"storage_identifier": <external id>, "storage_service": <service>}`.
+When replacing an existing file, `put-many` will attempt to clear any existing file fields that are not specified in the request.

-Otherwise the response status is `200` even if no updates actually succeeded.
-The response will be JSON in the following shape:
+The response of the bulk file operations is in the following shape:

 ```
 {
   "success": [
     {
-      "object": <created file object>,
+      "object": <created/updated file object>,
       "action": <action "insert", "update" or "delete">
     },
     ...